Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota configure:

       stackato quota configure  *<name>*
-        Reconfigure the named quota definition.
+        Reconfigure the named quota plan.
 This is a Stackato 3 specific command.

         .. raw:: html